 -

 Morphological Data: Traditionally, phylogenetic trees were constructed based on anatomical similarities and differences.
-For example, the presence of feathers is a shared derived character (synapomorphy) that unites birds within the reptile lineage.
+As an example, the presence of feathers is a shared derived character (synapomorphy) that unites birds within the reptile lineage.

 -